MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOUserAndContentMoveState.md

 ### -UserPrincipalName

-User Principal name is the unique property on Azure AD for each user.
+User Principal name is the unique property on Microsoft Entra ID for each user.

 ```yaml
 Type: String